rapid7/metasploit-framework/GSoC-2022-Project-Ideas.md

 ### Improving post-exploit API to be more consistent, work smoothly across session types

-The Metasploit post-exploitation API is intended to provide a unified interface between different Meterpreter, shell, powershell, mainframe, and other session types.
+The Metasploit post-exploitation API is intended to provide a unified interface between different Meterpreter, shell, PowerShell, mainframe, and other session types.
 However, there are areas where the implementation is not consistent, and could use improvements:

  * Shell sessions do not implement the filesystem API that Meterpreter sessions have
  * When a shell session is in a different language, e.g. Windows in French, the post API does not find the expected output.
 Add localization support for these.